This week: The HookEdited by: LJPC - the tortoise

 The story wouldn't be any fun unless characters got into trouble!
 But it may take quite a bit of thinking to find reasonable motivation for them.

-BIG BAD WOLF submits "Eggnog and Werewolves Part 1" and writes: Sometimes it's the person behind the counter you have to worry about.
+BIG BAD WOLF Is Thankful submits "Eggnog and Werewolves Part 1" and writes: Sometimes it's the person behind the counter you have to worry about.

 There are always surprises waiting in your writing, BBW.